the Creative Commons Attribution 4.0 License.

 3.1 Study area and input data

-We assess the BFN-QG performances in a part of the Agulhas Current (25–45 S, 10–40 E) from 1 January 2010 to 31 December 2019.
-The Agulhas Current is the major western boundary current of the Southern Hemisphere, transporting large volumes of warm and saline water from the Indian Ocean to the Atlantic Ocean, greatly impacting climate (Bryden et al.2005) and vessel trajectories (Le Goff et al.2021).
+We assess the BFN-QG performances in a part of the Agulhas Current (25–45∘ S, 10–40∘ E) from 1 January 2010 to 31 December 2019.
+The Agulhas Current is the major western boundary current of the Southern Hemisphere, transporting large volumes of warm and saline water from the Indian Ocean to the Atlantic Ocean, greatly impacting climate (Bryden et al., 2005) and vessel trajectories (Le Goff et al., 2021).

 As input data of the BFN-QG, we use the along-track L3 filtered SLA products from Jason-3, Sentinel-3A, Sentinel-3B, HaiYang-2, CryoSat-2 and SARAL/AltiKa.
-These SLAs have been distributed by the CMEMS (http://marine.copernicus.eu/, last access: October 2023) after the reprocessing of 25 years of altimetric data (Taburet et al.2019).
-For our analysis, we use the spatially filtered data, whose cutoff has been set to 65 km, corresponding to altimeters' effective resolutions (Pujol et al.2016).
+These SLAs have been distributed by the CMEMS (http://marine.copernicus.eu/, last access: October 2023) after the reprocessing of 25 years of altimetric data (Taburet et al., 2019).
+For our analysis, we use the spatially filtered data, whose cutoff has been set to 65 km, corresponding to altimeters' effective resolutions (Pujol et al., 2016).

 3.2 Mean geostrophic current

-The mean state of the ocean surface needed to advect the QG potential vorticity anomaly q through Eq.
-(8) is extracted from the CNES-CLS18 mean dynamic products (Mulet et al.2021).
+The mean state of the ocean surface needed to advect the QG potential vorticity anomaly q′ through Eq.
+(8) is extracted from the CNES-CLS18 mean dynamic products (Mulet et al., 2021).
 In this product, the topography (MDT) and velocity (MDV for mean dynamical velocity vector) are estimated with a multivariate objective analysis of a combination of altimeter and space gravity data and in situ measurements.
 A central step of the analysis lies in the filtering of the ageostrophic component of the in situ velocity measurements.

 In Eqs.
-(8) and (9), both ug and q have to be prescribed.
+(8) and (9), both and have to be prescribed.
 For reasons not investigated during this work, the MDV product is not divergence free.
-Because ug must be divergence free by construction (after Eq.
+Because must be divergence free by construction (after Eq.
 4), we prescribe it with the divergence-free part of the MDV, called MDVrot (the subscript indicates that MDVrot contains the rotational part of the MDV).
 The field MDVrot is computed with the geostrophic Eq.
 (4) from a mean dynamic topography called MDTrot, obtained after solving the following elliptic equation:

 The rotational operator on the right rules out the divergent part of the MDV.
-For consistency, q is diagnosed from Eq.
+For consistency, is diagnosed from Eq.
 (1) and MDTrot.
 Figure 1 indicates the significance of this procedure: the original MDT and MDV differ from their divergence-free counterparts by the orders of magnitude of the fields.

 At the end of the mapping processing, we add the full MDV to the estimated velocity anomalies.